 You’ll usually find a small gathering of locals hanging out around the wharf, watching the boats come and go, and generally shooting the breeze.
 There’s a bench next to the harbormaster’s house that’s been labeled the “liar’s bench” – it’s a favorite spot for some of the town’s old-timers to gather.

 You can take a trip out to Tangier Island aboard the Tangier Onancock Ferry.
 The ferry boat is the Joyce Marie II, a 36′ long traditional craft that makes daily trips to the Island from May to October (no ferry service on Mondays, except Labor Day).
-The ferry leaves from the town wharf.
+The ferry leaves in the morning from the town wharf.
 Tangier Island is an interesting place to visit and the trip out Onancock Creek and across the Bay to the island is nice.
 Visit the ferry’s website for more information.

 From the wharf, circle around the bend towards the gravel piles and T&W block (much of the stone used on the Shore arrives via barge here in Onancock) and head back east on King Street.
 You’ll pass some nice old houses and the back side of the town park.
 Just past the park on King, you’ll come to another little section of businesses, including Jack Richardson Gallery and DaVinci’s Italian Kitchen.

 Walk a little further up King Street and you’ll get to North Street, which leads right back to the center of town.
 Janet’s Cafe at Onancock General Store is located at the corner of Kings and North Streets.
 Janet’s serves a selection of tasty sandwiches and salads at lunchtime and it’s a popular spot for breakfast too.
 The tables here can get crowded at lunch time during the week, but you can always get take out and carry it back down to the gazebo park.